SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Take a day trip to Sausalito, just on the other side of the Golden Gate Bridge, where you'll find the Bay Area Discovery Museum sitting on 7 acres of land, full of interactive outdoor and indoor exhibits designed especially for children's play.

-Residents of the nine Bay Area counties get in free on the first Wednesday of every other month by showing proof of residency.
 In addition, many local libraries have Bay Area Discovery Museum Membership Cards that you can check out and use to visit on the day that you choose.

 More: Check their Admissions page for the next free date